Within the Quality Payment Program

 , there are 2 paths providers can choose and use to report quality data:

-Improvement Activities (IA) is a new category in the MIPS program and was created to promote ongoing improvement and innovation.
+Improvement Activities (IA) was created to promote ongoing improvement and innovation.
 IA's account for 15% of your total MIPS score.

 AAPM&R has created a MIPS Improvement Activity Guide to help members explore the activities that may be most applicable to the specialty.

 All of your MIPS reporting can be completed using AAPM&R's Registry.

 Use AAPM&R Practice Improvement Projects (PIPs) to Help with MIPS Reporting

 Engagement in the Academy's Practice Improvement Projects (PIPs) can qualify as an Improvement Activity.
 By participating in MOC Part IV and engaging in an AAPM&R PIP for at least 90 consecutive days, (with a start date on or before October 2, 2019 and completion by December 31, 2019), you can attest to IA_PSPA_2: Participation in MOC Part IV.